coder/modules/aider/README.md

 Click the "Aider" button in the Coder dashboard to access Aider:

-- You'll be attached to the persistent session that was created during workspace setup
+- If using persistent sessions (screen/tmux), you'll be attached to the session that was created during workspace setup
+- If not using persistent sessions, Aider will start directly in the configured folder
-- The session maintains context even when you disconnect
+- Persistent sessions maintain context even when you disconnect

-### Persistent Sessions
+### Session Options

-Aider runs in persistent sessions that start automatically when the workspace is created:
+You can run Aider in three different ways:

+1. **Direct Mode** (Default): Aider starts directly in the specified folder when you click the app button
+   - Simple setup without persistent context
-- **Screen**: By default, screen is used for persistent sessions (session name: "aider")
+   - Suitable for quick coding sessions

+2. **Screen Mode**: Run Aider in a screen session that persists across connections
+   - Set `use_screen = true` to enable
+   - Session name: "aider" (or configured via `session_name`)

-- **Tmux**: Alternatively, you can enable tmux instead of screen (session name: "aider")
+3. **Tmux Mode**: Run Aider in a tmux session instead of screen
+   - Set `use_tmux = true` to enable
+   - Session name: "aider" (or configured via `session_name`)

-This allows you to:
+Persistent sessions (screen/tmux) allow you to:

 - Disconnect and reconnect to your Aider session without losing context
 - Run Aider in the background while doing other work